joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.sortable](#att.sortable)  (@sortKey)  [att.datable](#att.datable)  (@calendar, @period) ( [att.datable.w3c](#att.datable.w3c)  (@when, @notBefore, @notAfter, @from, @to))  [att.typed](#att.typed)  (type, @subtype)
 @typecategorizes the identifier, for example as an ISBN, Social Security number, etc.
-**Derived from** [att.typed](#att.typed) **Status**Optional**Datatype**teidata.enumerated**Suggested values include:**ISBNInternational Standard Book Number: a 13- or (if assigned prior to 2007) 10-digit identifying number assigned by the publishing industry to a published book or similar item, registered with the  [International ISBN Agency.](https://www.isbn-international.org) ISSNInternational Standard Serial Number: an eight-digit number to uniquely identify a serial publication.
-DOIDigital Object Identifier: a unique string of letters and numbers assigned to an electronic document.
-URIUniform Resource Identifier: a string of characters to uniquely identify a resource which usually contains indication of the means of accessing that resource, the name of its host, and its filepath.
-VIAFA data number in the Virtual Internet Authority File assigned to link different names in catalogs around the world for the same entity.
-ESTCEnglish Short-Title Catalogue number: an identifying number assigned to a document in English printed in the British Isles or North America before 1801.
-OCLCOCLC control number (record number) for the union catalog record in WorldCat, a union catalog for member libraries in the Online Computer Library Center global cooperative.
+**Derived from** [att.typed](#att.typed) **Status**Optional**Datatype**teidata.enumerated**Suggested values include:**

+ISBN International Standard Book Number: a 13- or (if assigned prior to 2007) 10-digit identifying number assigned by the publishing industry to a published book or similar item, registered with the [International ISBN Agency.](https://www.isbn-international.org)International Standard Book Number: a 13- or (if assigned prior to 2007) 10-digit identifying number assigned by the publishing industry to a published book or similar item, registered with the  [International ISBN Agency.](https://www.isbn-international.org) ISSN International Standard Serial Number: an eight-digit number to uniquely identify a serial publication.
+International Standard Serial Number: an eight-digit number to uniquely identify a serial publication.
+DOI Digital Object Identifier: a unique string of letters and numbers assigned to an electronic document.
+Digital Object Identifier: a unique string of letters and numbers assigned to an electronic document.
+URI Uniform Resource Identifier: a string of characters to uniquely identify a resource which usually contains indication of the means of accessing that resource, the name of its host, and its filepath.
+Uniform Resource Identifier: a string of characters to uniquely identify a resource which usually contains indication of the means of accessing that resource, the name of its host, and its filepath.
+VIAF A data number in the Virtual Internet Authority File assigned to link different names in catalogs around the world for the same entity.
+A data number in the Virtual Internet Authority File assigned to link different names in catalogs around the world for the same entity.
+ESTC English Short-Title Catalogue number: an identifying number assigned to a document in English printed in the British Isles or North America before 1801.
+English Short-Title Catalogue number: an identifying number assigned to a document in English printed in the British Isles or North America before 1801.
+OCLC OCLC control number (record number) for the union catalog record in WorldCat, a union catalog for member libraries in the Online Computer Library Center global cooperative.
+OCLC control number (record number) for the union catalog record in WorldCat, a union catalog for member libraries in the Online Computer Library Center global cooperative.